 Section Styles full-width

-Everybody Gets Sad is a documentary film about a young woman struggling to find her voice as a filmmaker and as a person in the world.
+Everybody Gets Sad (directed & edited by Vanessa Meyer, 2020) is a documentary film about a young woman struggling to find her voice as a filmmaker.
 She does this by trying to communicate with her mother over an 8 year period.
-(Written, directed, edited by Vanessa Meyer 2020).
-This film is the practice based contribution to my doctoral thesis (along with two other documentaries).
-It is a work-in-progress and will likely remain one forever, because sometimes that happens when you make a film about your relationship with your mother.
+This film is the practice based contribution to my PhD thesis in Communications from Concordia University.
+This film is unfinished and may likely remain so forever - because sometimes that happens when you make a documentary about your relationship with your mother.

 Read my full dissertation.